xsa-dev/tlacml/F1/docs/README.md

-# Crypto Trading with DRL (PPO) and Ensemble Models
+# Crypto Trading with Ensemble Models and Optional DRL (PPO)

-This project implements a cryptocurrency trading system for BTC/USDT using Deep Reinforcement Learning (PPO) and an ensemble of predictive models on second-resolution data.
+This project implements a cryptocurrency trading system for BTC/USDT using an ensemble of predictive models on second-resolution data, with optional Deep Reinforcement Learning (PPO) for enhanced trading strategies.

 ## Features